pchemguy/spec-kit/templates/commands/checklist.md

    - Use labels Q1/Q2/Q3
    - If presenting options
-       - generate a compact table with columns: Option | Candidate | Why It Matters
+       - Generate a compact table with columns: Option | Candidate | Why It Matters
        - Limit to A–E options maximum; omit table if a free-form answer is clearer
    - Never ask the user to restate what they already said
    - Avoid speculative categories (no hallucination).
 If uncertain, ask explicitly: "Confirm whether X belongs in scope."